awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_4_Cost_and_Usage_Analysis/Checklist.md

-# Level 200: AWS Account Setup: Best Practice Checklist
+# Level 200: Cost and Usage Analysis

 - [ ] Load your CUR files into Athena for analysis
 - [ ] Create a separate table to contain only a specific member accounts usage